marcb1387/purge/README.md

 place all channel ID's you want to clear into the config.txt file.
 1 channel ID per line.

-edit scitp with Bot Token once you have created the bot then run with cron when you want to clear a channel or manully python3 purge.py
+edit script with Bot Token once you have created the bot then run with cron when you want to clear a channel or manully python3 purge.py